Christianson Fellows Inspire Volunteer Work Abroad

-“By spending a year integrated in a rural community in northern India, working at a rural school, I believe I will develop a far richer understanding for an aspect of my identity that I have not fully explored until now,” said Javed.
+"By spending a year integrated in a rural community in northern India, working at a rural school, I believe I will develop a far richer understanding for an aspect of my identity that I have not fully explored until now," says Javed.

 Carlyn J. is also currently volunteering in India.
 Based in Udaipur, she will engage in an exchange of cultural knowledge while working in a community to help implement a sustainable energy program in the rural villages around Udaipur.
 A graduate of Allegheny College, Carlyn is working for the Foundation for Ecological Security.

 Two recipients of the Christianson Fellowship are also visiting Uganda to work in separate programs.

 Erin S., a graduate of the University of Denver, is working for Partners for Access as an assistant manager in Kampala, Uganda.
 She will train community nurses, research and write grants and be in charge of the operational functions of the clinic.

 Beth M., also in Uganda, is volunteering to help the local communities in Kasokwa learn how to coexist peacefully with the wildlife in the area, and with the primate population in particular.
 The Cornell University graduate is working with the Kasokwa Forest Project.